pkesavulu/kesava_documentation/elasticsearchupdated document.md

 ### mapping:-
 ---

-it is use to mapping the document
+it is use to mapping the type

 curl -XPUT http://localhost:9200/india{"mapping":{"states":{"properties":{"name":{"type":"text"}},"district":{"name":"text"}}}}